This Creative Cat Center fits into décor and gives Kitties a place “to go”….

 The aluminum trays and feeding bowls were an awesome thrift store find.
 The trays make a great back splash for messy eaters.

-Here’s a view of the inside, displaying Fluffy and Zippy’s favorite things all in one place.
+Here’s a view of the inside of the creative cat center, displaying Fluffy and Zippy’s favorite things all in one place.
+And here’s an update about what we’ve added to our Cat Center

 I got some great advice from a friend with multiple pets.
 “Each pet needs their own special space in the home.”
 She was right, and the dogs learned that this was the cats special “off limits” place.